 The Ruger 10/22 is a superbly reliable gun that feeds from a unique rotary-style magazine.
 Due to the 10/22’s popularity, you can upgrade it a dozen different ways with new triggers, new magazines, magazine releases, stocks, barrels, and more.

-The Ruger 10/22 ranks up there with the Glock 19 and AR-15 regarding popularity, modularity, and universal appreciation.
+When I say that it’s popular, I’m talking about the Ruger 10/22 ranking up there with the Glock 19 and AR-15 regarding popularity, modularity, and universal appreciation.
 It’s not the fanciest gun, but it’s a reliable, well respected, and much-beloved rimfire rifle.